min2ha/ukwa-site/content/target/47272/index.en.md

   "subject": "Brexit"
 }

-# Campaign for Protection of Rural England: New model farming

 This paper suggests that, following the EU referendum decision, there is an opportunity for major policy change to develop a new vision and policies that will establish a sound future for farming.
 The paper identifies a range of recommendations to increase the diversity, sustainability and resilience of the farming sector on which so much of our countryside depends